 The bottom line is that if you’re cutting it close to the 1099-MISC deadline, file for an extension.
 If you’ve already missed the deadline, get your filing in ASAP for lower penalties.
 And next year, make sure you have everything you need—from TINs to forms—before January rolls around.

 Have more business questions?

 We have answers.
-In addition to loads of free forms and resources, we also offer a variety of services to help you maintain your business, from annual compliance to registered agent service.LEARN MORE ABOUT MAINTAINING YOUR BUSINESS!
+In addition to loads of free forms and resources, we also offer a variety of services to help you maintain your business, from business renewal to registered agent service.LEARN MORE ABOUT MAINTAINING YOUR BUSINESS!